CoderDoge1108/academic_website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - AI for Programming Languages / Software Engineering
+  - AI for Programming languages
-  - Structural Code Representation Learning
+  - Code Structure Learning
-  - Cognitive Process in Neural Code Analysis
+  - Cognitive Neural Code Analysis
-  - Binary Code Image Processing & Medical Imaging
+  - Binary Code & Medical Imaging

 # Education to show in About widget
 education: